icopy-site/awesome/docs/awesome/awesome-ibmcloud.md

 * [IBM Watson](https://www.youtube.com/channel/UCxPJljXUHvUd9idyfEHvXqg) - Tutorials for using Watson services, developer kits, educational clips, event recaps and more.
 * [IBM Watson Internet of Things](https://www.youtube.com/channel/UCFNoGF7Ea-FfmAjfK4ReFpA) - Videos about Watson services and IoT platform, interviews, educational clips, and more.

+## Twitter Accounts

+* [IBM](https://twitter.com/IBM) - Together with our clients, we're using technologies like AI, cloud, blockchain & IoT to transform business, industries and the world.
+Let’s put smart to work.
+* [IBMorg](https://twitter.com/IBMorg) - IBM’s approach to corporate responsibility reflects our business — applied technology, continuous transformation, and sustainable change. #GoodTechIBM.
+* [IBM Accessibility](https://twitter.com/IBMAccess) - Official IBM Accessibility Twitter account.
+This account follows the IBM Social Computing Guidelines.
+* [IBM Blockchain](https://twitter.com/IBMBlockchain) - Official Twitter of #IBM #Blockchain.
+All blockchain all the time.
+DMs are open.
+Run by Kyle Schlapkohl & Bret Bardeli.
+* [IBM Cloud](https://twitter.com/IBMcloud) - Built for your business, #IBMCloud has the tools, data & APIs to make AI real now.
+Follows IBM Social Computing Guidelines.
+* [IBM Data and AI](https://twitter.com/IBMData) - The IBM tools, resources and industry news you need to get the most value from your #data and make it truly #AI-ready.
+For Support: https://ibm.com/mysupport.
+* [IBM Design](https://twitter.com/ibmdesign) - At IBM, design isn’t just a job—it’s a deep responsibility to the people we serve.
+Managed by @willfanguy per IBM’s guidelines.
+* [IBM Developer](https://twitter.com/IBMDeveloper) - Open source, code patterns, tutorials, meet-ups, challenges, & a global coding community— #IBMDeveloper has it all in one place. #AI #Cloud #Blockchain.
+* [IBM FinTech](https://twitter.com/IBMFinTech) - 👁️🐝Ⓜ Official account managed by Claudia Masseo.
+All the latest on RegTech, Payments, SPM, Insurance and Banking.💸.
+* [IBM Industries](https://twitter.com/IBMindustries) - Download Industrious Magazine issue 8 today: https://ibm.co/industrious.
+* [IBM iX](https://twitter.com/IBM_iX) - We imagine the businesses of the future — and help our clients make them real.
+Follows IBM Social Guidelines.
+* [IBM Live](https://twitter.com/ibmlive) - Your home for #IBM's immersive event experiences.
+Learn more about our upcoming worldwide events.
+Managed by Rafiat K and Ixel M. Follows IBM Social Guidelines.
+* [IBM News Room](https://twitter.com/IBMNews) - Official hub for all that's new + noteworthy about IBM's business, tech and people.
+Account follows IBM Social Computing Guidelines.
+* [IBM Policy](https://twitter.com/IBMpolicy) - Official account for IBM Government & Regulatory Affairs and IBM Policy Lab.
+Tweeting on tech & innovation policy issues.
+Managed by Adam Pratt & Ashley Bright.
+* [IBM Power Systems](https://twitter.com/IBMPowerSystems) - Official Twitter account for IBM Power Systems—built to crush the most advanced data applications from mission-critical workloads to the next generation of #AI.
+* [IBM Research](https://twitter.com/IBMResearch) - This is the official Twitter ID of IBM Research.
+The account is managed by Chris Sciacca, and follows the IBM Social Computing Guidelines.
+* [IBM Security](https://twitter.com/IBMSecurity) - We protect business, freeing you to thrive in the face of cyber uncertainty.
+For support, @AskIBMSecurity.
+Follows IBM Social Computing Guidelines.
+* [IBM Sports & Entertainment](https://twitter.com/IBMSports) - Official IBM Twitter account.
+Managed by Noah Syken and Elizabeth O'Brien.
+Follows the IBM Social Computing Guidelines. #IBMsports.
+* [IBM Sterling Supply Chain](https://twitter.com/IBMSupplyChain) - #SupplyChain and #B2BCollaboration news & innovation from #IBMSterling.
+We help you build smarter business networks.
+Follows IBM Social Computing Guidelines.
+* [IBM Storage](https://twitter.com/IBMStorage) - Capture the power of data w/ one of the industry’s broadest portfolios of storage solutions to unify, manage, protect data across multicloud & AI environments.
+* [IBM Systems](https://twitter.com/IBMSystems) - From servers and mainframes to storage systems and software, IBM provides the building blocks of a next-gen #ITinfrastructure that empowers your enterprise.
+* [IBM thinkLeaders](https://twitter.com/IBMthinkLeaders) - Thought leadership on transformation & innovation in a digital age.
+Check out our podcast: https://ibm.biz/thinkpoditunes.
+* [IBM Watson](https://twitter.com/IBMWatson) - Watson is AI for professionals, designed for your business.
+* [IBM Watson Commerce](https://twitter.com/ibmcommerce) - HCL Technologies has acquired several IBM Commerce solutions.
+Learn more: https://ibm.co/2Jm59iP.
+* [IBM Watson Health](https://twitter.com/IBMWatsonHealth) - Watson Health is Smarter Health – Using data, analytics and #IBM technologies and services to help make smarter health a reality.
+* [IBM Watson IoT](https://twitter.com/IBMIoT) - Intelligence is your greatest asset.
+Follow us for the latest on insightful #IIoT solutions using #AI.
+Official IBM #IoT, managed by @theRab & @graemeknows.

 ## Contributing

 If you want to contribute, feel free to submit your Pull Request or create a new Issue.
 But first, take a moment to read the [contribution guidelines](https://github.com/victorshinya/awesome-ibmcloud/blob/master/CONTRIBUTING.md).
 Thanks to all [contributors](https://github.com/victorshinya/awesome-ibmcloud/graphs/contributors)! **#YouROCK**!